stfc/cloud-docs/source/faqs.rst

 ##########################################
 How do I get access to the cloud?
 ##########################################
-Contact the Cloud support team on cloud-support@gridpp.rl.ac.uk .
+Contact the Cloud support team on cloud-support@stfc.ac.uk .
 For a new project see :ref:`new_project`.

 If this is about an existing project please email with the project and account name you would like to add access for.

 Once you have these, you can connect using https://cloud.stfc.ac.uk for a simple user interface, or http://openstack.stfc.ac.uk for advanced users.